Various containers

 print(10 not in numbers) # True

-# Can be accessed one by one with a for loop
+# Walk through elements one by one with a for loop

 for num in numbers: